 home,page-template-default,page,page-id-5,bridge-core-3.0.2,qode-page-transition-enabled,ajax_fade,page_not_loaded,,vertical_menu_enabled,qode-title-hidden,side_area_uncovered_from_content,footer_responsive_adv,qode-content-sidebar-responsive,qode-theme-ver-28.8,qode-theme-bridge,disabled_footer_top,qode_header_in_grid,wpb-js-composer js-comp-ver-6.9.0,vc_responsive

-The contribution of PAE/NPEs to the patent market in Europe is about 3% in last ten years.
+The contribution of PAEs to the patent market in Europe is about 3% in last ten years.
 Moreover, this share goes up to almost 9% in the case of patents in the Electrical Engineering area, with two peaks of 15% and 25%, respectively, in 2014 and 2019.
-Concerning the origins of those acquired patents, a large share of patents acquired by NPEs originate from large European product companies operating in the ICT industry, downplaying the rhetoric that NPEs acquire patents mainly by inventors and SMEs.
+Concerning the origins of those acquired patents, a large share of patents acquired by PAEs originate from large European product companies operating in the ICT industry, downplaying the rhetoric that PAEs acquire patents mainly by inventors and SMEs.

 We identify and characterize the patent portfolios of NPEs registered as dormant companies in the UK and investigate whether they are created for the purpose of acquiring valuable IP assets or launching litigation campaigns.
 Our econometric analysis – based on more than two hundred NPEs registered as dormant companies in 2019 – supports the second hypothesis.